 By adding video recordings to their podcast productions, shows and networks are reaching hundreds of thousands of listeners beyond who they could reach with audio alone.

 Despite the dramatic growth of video podcasts, the competition in the space is still minimal compared to that of traditional audio podcasts.
 This means it’s a great time to create your own live or recorded video podcast for YouTube, your website, or elsewhere.
-By adding video to your podcast, you’ll reach new fans, set yourself apart from other content creators, provide a new way for audiences to engage with your show, and even potentially build a regular revenue stream.

 How to produce a podcast with video